How 3D AR Impact the Educational Games Industry9 September 2022

 One of the most common ways hackers gain access to websites is by exploiting vulnerabilities in content management systems (CMSs) and plugins.
 If you are using a popular CMS such as WordPress or Joomla!

 It is important to keep it up to date.
 The same goes for any plugins and extensions you are using.
 Outdated software is often the weak link in website security.
 You Do Not Have a Malware Scanner

 Malware is a type of malicious software that can infect your website and cause serious problems.
 If left undetected, malware can damage your reputation, steal sensitive data, and even take your website offline.

 To protect your website from malware, you should consider installing a security plugin or scanner.
 These tools can help to identify and remove malicious code from your website.

 Slow websites are not only frustrating for visitors, but they can also be a security risk.
 Hackers can exploit vulnerabilities in website code to inject malicious content, resulting in a slow-loading website.
 To protect your site from these kinds of attacks, you should ensure your website is well-optimized and fast loading.

 If your website is hacked or suffers a technical issue, you could lose all of your data.
-To avoid this, you should regularly back up your website.
-This way, if something does go wrong, you'll be able to restore your website from a recent backup.
+To avoid this, you should regularly back up your website and go for hacked website recovery services.
+This way, if something does go wrong, you will be able to restore your website from a recent backup.

 In 2005, Khurram Qureshi started DigiPix Inc. which started off as a design agency offering video editing to professional photography, video production & post production, website designs and 3D Animations and has now expanded towards online marketing and business consultancy.
 Khurram Qureshi also is a motivational figure and participates in local and international platforms.
 He also play a role in the local community development, helping local young minds get ready to enter the job market.